-For those of you who are nosy ( like me) this is where I work
+For those of you who are nosy ( like me)here is the inside.

 It's doubling up as a greenhouse at the moment too, as we try to cultivate some veg crops for later in the year, I like to think they are keeping me company in my little studio x

-We have been blessed with some lovely weather during this lockdown.
-I think it makes things easier and I am even more aware than ever of nature and the coming of new growth.
+The weather is so lovely today, I think it makes things easier and I am even more aware than ever of nature and the coming of new growth.
 Flowers, bees, birds, they are all around us

 So today while I strolled around my garden, which needs a lot of work....